 - i.
 Direct Support Organization Records All records of the Florida College system institution direct-support organizations other than the auditor's report, any information necessary for the auditor's report, any information related to the expenditure of funds, and any supplemental data requested by the board of trustees, the auditor general, and OPPAGA are confidential and exempt from s.
 119.07(1), F.S.
 The exemption includes donor identifying records. - ii.
 Student Records Public access to student education records is limited by statute.
-Section 1002.221(1), F.S., provides that education records (records created or maintained by the College that directly relate to a student) are confidential and exempt" from public disclosure and may be released only as authorized in the exemption.
+Section 1006.52, F.S., provides that education records (records created or maintained by the College that directly relate to a student) and applicant records are confidential and exempt from public disclosure and may be released only as otherwise authorized by law. - iii.

-- iii.
 Employee Limited Access Records Regarding Florida College system institution employees, s.
 1012.81, F.S., provides that limited-access employee records are confidential and exempt from the provisions of s.
 119.07(1).
 Limited access records include: - 1.
 Records containing information reflecting academic evaluations of employee performance - 2.
-Records maintained for the purposes of any investigation of employee misconduct, however, these records become public after the investigation ceases to be active for any reason. - 3.
-Records maintained for the purposes of any disciplinary proceeding brought against an employee, however, these records shall become public after a final decision is made. - 4.
+Records maintained for the purposes of any investigation of employee misconduct, however, these records become public after the investigation ceases to be active for any reason. - Records maintained for the purposes of any disciplinary proceeding brought against an employee, however, these records shall become public after a final decision is made. - 4.
 Records maintained for the purposes of any grievance proceeding brought by an employee for enforcement of a collective bargaining agreement or contract, however, these records shall become public after a final decision is made. - iv.
-Other general exemptions include medical information, social security numbers, and lists of names and addresses of retirees.
+Other general exemptions include, among others, medical information, IT security information, social security numbers, and lists of names and addresses of retirees.